-Stage One of Suburban Rail Loop will involve the construction of a 26-kilometre twin-tunnel and standalone line that will fully integrate into our existing public transport network with new underground stations at Cheltenham, Clayton, Monash, Glen Waverley, Burwood and Box Hill.
+Suburban Rail Loop (SRL) East will involve the construction of a 26-kilometre twin-tunnel and standalone line that will fully integrate into our existing public transport network with new underground stations at Cheltenham, Clayton, Monash, Glen Waverley, Burwood and Box Hill.

-The tunnels for Stage One of Suburban Rail Loop will be approximately 60 metres at the deepest point, the equivalent of a 16-storey building.
+The tunnels for SRL East will be approximately 60 metres at the deepest point, the equivalent of a 16-storey building.

 Tunnelling will involve the latest technology including custom-built tunnel boring machines (TBMs).
 These giant machines are lowered underground in sections to be assembled at purpose-built launch sites.
 Powerful rotating cutterheads at the front burrow through soil and rock to create the new tunnel.
 The excavated material is either carried through the machine via a conveyer and transported above ground or pumped out through a pipe to the surface for safe disposal.